 CSU-Global works to maximize the number of credits you can use toward your degree program.
-Depending on your learning style, motivation, and past experiences, these alternative credit options might be able to help you finish your degree faster and more affordably.
+Depending on your learning style, motivation, past experiences, and the degree you're pursuing, these alternative credit options might be able to help you finish your degree faster and more affordably.

 Please note that not all tests are accepted and students who are interested should contact their advisor for more information.